AllKnowingRooster/Voxel-Chess-3D/README.md

 -checkmate

 draw when:
--Stalemate(you or opponent cannot make a move but their king is not checked)
+-Stalemate(you or opponent cannot make a move but king is not checked)

 Bugs:
 -Sound calculation Bugs(UI Bugs)(currently figuring Out why my calculation is wrong)